Shivdutta/ERA2-Session5/README.md

 ## File Structure

-- `model.py` : This file encompasses the PyTorch model implementation and functions for training the model and obtaining its summary.
+- `model.py` : This file encompasses the PyTorch model for defining the convolution network.
-- `utils.py` : This script contains utility functions, including data loading and visualization functionalities.
+- `utils.py` : This script contains utility functions for training, validation and prediction count functionalities.
 - `S5.ipynb` : This Jupyter notebook serves as the central place for executing the machine learning task, utilizing both the model and utility functions..
 - `README.md`: The README file you're currently reading.
 It offers a comprehensive explanation of the assignment and the provided code.